Rayc940/ece5160-fast-robot/lab2/lab.md

 #### Pitch and Roll

-Pitch and roll were computed from the accelerometer using atan2:
+Pitch and roll were computed from the accelerometer using atan2.
+A new switch case GET_PITCH_ROLL was added that sends time, pitch degree, and roll degree over BLE.

 ```cpp
 // Pitch and Roll